Dark Mode VS Light Mode: How to Pick the Right Text Colors

 Aug 15, 2025, Nishi Singh

-Picture this—you’re scrolling through Instagram late at night, the screen glowing softly in your room.
-By default, the app adjusts to dark mode, and its design wraps you in a comforting cocoon of muted blacks and grays.
-But as you pause to read a caption, the text blends so seamlessly into the screen that you squint to make out the words.
-Frustrated, you wonder, “What’s the colour of texts that actually works here?”
+Picture this you’re scrolling through Instagram late at night, the screen glowing softly in your room.
+By default, the app switches to dark mode, wrapping you in muted blacks and grays.
+But as you pause to read a caption, the text blends in so much that you squint to make out the words.
+Frustrated, you wonder: “What text colors actually work here?”

-The debate between dark mode and light mode isn’t just about personal aesthetics anymore—it’s become a key factor in optimizing readability, accessibility, and even eye comfort across digital platforms.
-For creators in the caption industry, where well-crafted written content deeply influences visual storytelling, the choice of mode and corresponding text colors can make or break the user experience.
+The debate between dark mode vs light mode is more than just personal preference—it’s a key factor in readability, accessibility, and eye comfort.
+For creators in the caption industry, where well-crafted text deeply influences visual storytelling, the right mode and text colors can make or break the experience.

 The Battle of the Modes

-Light mode is the classic, default design most of us are familiar with.
-Its white background and dark text mimic the look of ink on paper.
-When it comes to readability under bright light, light mode comes out on top.
-It’s easier to see, and it’s a staple for professional documents, websites, and even closed captions for daytime video viewing.
+Light mode is the classic design most users are familiar with.
+Its white background and dark text mimic ink on paper, making it easier to read in bright environments.
+It’s perfect for professional documents, websites, and captions during daytime video viewing.

-Meanwhile, dark mode swaps light colors for deep blacks or grays as the background, with light text taking center stage.
-It’s soothing for late-night use and can save battery life for devices with OLED screens.
-Plus, there’s an undeniable aesthetic appeal to dark mode—it feels modern, sleek, and polished.
+Dark mode swaps light colors for deep blacks or grays, letting light text stand out.
+It’s soothing for late-night use, reduces glare, and can save battery on OLED devices.
+Aesthetically, it feels modern and sleek.

 Picking the Right Text Color for Each Mode